Ninjin89/Types-to-Expansion-Market-Converter-UI/README.md

 6. If you encounter a Windows Defender message saying "Windows Protected your PC," click on "More Info" and then on the "Run anyway" button.

-7. Load your `types.xml` file by clicking the "Load Types XML" button.
+7. Load your `types.xml` file by right clicking in the dark square on the left side at Market-Tab than press "Load Types XML" button.
 The file's name doesn't matter.

 > **Note:** You can find the types.xml file in your mods folder within your mpmissions folder.

-6. Load your `.json` file by clicking the "Load Market JSON" button.
+6. Load your `.json` file by right clicking in the dark square at the right side at Market-Tab than press "Load Market JSON" button.
 The file's name doesn't matter.

 > **Note:** You can find the .json file in your profiles folder under:
 `\profiles\ExpansionMod\Market\AMMO.json`.